richy-p/pga_tour_analysis/README.md

 ## Overview
 There is an old golf adage that you "Drive for show and putt for dough."
 The idea behind it is that while hitting the ball a long ways is impressive, putting is more important to top finishes in tournaments.
 Despite this adage it seems like professional golfers are always trying to get more distance off the tee.
 So is this adage true?
 What is more important to winning, driving or putting?
-Or is somewhere between the tee and the green?
+Or is it somewhere between the tee and the green?
 The purpose of this analysis is to investigate whether a single aspect of golf tends to lead to better tournament results.

 ## Background
 ### Golf in General